 As excessive swallowing of toothpaste by young children may result in dental fluorosis, children under 6 years of age should be supervised during brushing and only use a small amount of toothpaste.

 Children under 3 years of age should have their teeth brushed by an adult.
 The use of fluoridated toothpaste in this age group is determined by the level of risk.
 Parents should consult a health professional to determine whether a child up to 3 years of age is at risk of developing tooth decay.
 If such a risk exists, the child's teeth should be brushed by an adult using a minimal amount (a portion the size of a grain of rice) of fluoridated toothpaste.
 Use of fluoridated toothpaste in a small amount has been determined to achieve a balance between the benefits of fluoride and the risk of developing fluorosis.
-If the child is not considered to be at risk, the teeth should be brushed by an adult using a toothbrush moistened only with water.
+If the child is considered to be at low risk, the teeth should be brushed by an adult using a toothbrush moistened only with water.

 Children from 3 to 6 years of age should be assisted by an adult in brushing their teeth.
 Only a small amount (a portion the size of a green pea) of fluoridated toothpaste should be used.